louchesprocket/pgnutil/README.md

 Pgnutil is a command-line tool for querying and filtering Portable Game Notation (PGN) files.
 I wrote the tool because I like to run computer-chess tournaments for my own amusement, and found that calculating results was a nightmare due to a lack of very basic capabilities for handling PGN files.
 Common problems such as finding duplicate games, identifying time forfeitures, and even just figuring out if I had already played a particular pair of engines against a particular set of test positions were nearly insoluble.
 After failing to find any applicable tool on the
 Internet, I wrote pgnutil.

 Pgnutil works as a Unix-style command-line filter that performs [matching/selecting](#matching) and [replacing](#replacing) functions on PGN files in conjunction with various [output options](#output-selectors).
 By default, pgnutil simply outputs selected games after performing any stipulated replacement operations, but it can instead output user-selected lists of fields.
-In addition, pgnutil has various ["special" output options](#special-output-options): [duplicate finding](#duplicates), [event listing](#events-players-and-rounds), [opening statistics](#openings), and [player statistics](#events-players-and-rounds).
+In addition, pgnutil has various ["special" output options](#special-output-options): [duplicate finding](#duplicates), [event listing](#events-players-and-rounds), [player statistics](#events-players-and-rounds), and [opening statistics](#openings).
 Pgnutil is particularly designed to be used in conjunction with tools such as bayeselo or elostat.

 ## Requirements